xiaoxiaojuzi/self-hosted-runner/README.md

   * Push the image using the `docker push` command.

 ### Why it's not good enough
-In Step2, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are AWS IAM user credentials to authenticate requests.
+In Step 2, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are AWS IAM user credentials to authenticate requests.
 They are long-term credentials and need you to create, modify and rotate the access keys.
 If you leak or lose the access keys, you must delete the access key and create new pair.
 And they are stored on GitHub Actions secrets.
 So when you manage the access keys on AWS, you must sync it to GitHub Actions secrets.

 There is another option to manage identity and access, and it is temporary security credentials (IAM roles).
 Due to Amazon EKS being integrated with IAM deeply, you can securely control access to AWS resources using IAM role.
 Next, let's see how to use AWS Assume Role.